Netflix/vmaf/resource/doc/features.md

-# Metrics
+# Features

+Features are individual inputs that (VMAF) models may use to fuse into a final quality metric score.
+Note that an existing quality metric can serve as a feature of a new quality metric.
+Features can also be enabled individually without fusing (e.g., when using VMAF via FFmpeg)."

-## Core metrics
+## Core features

-The following core metrics are part of the pre-trained VMAF models, and they have been introduced in the original [VMAF tech blog article](https://netflixtechblog.com/toward-a-practical-perceptual-video-quality-metric-653f208b9652) from 2016:
+The following core features are part of the pre-trained VMAF models, and they have been introduced in the original [VMAF tech blog article](https://netflixtechblog.com/toward-a-practical-perceptual-video-quality-metric-653f208b9652) from 2016:

 ### Visual Information Fidelity (VIF)